 When you as a government contractor decide to file a bid protest that challenges the agency’s LPTA evaluation of your proposal, there is a striking difference between a government solicitation that will be evaluated on a lowest price technically acceptable (LPTA Contracts) source selection process versus a proposal that will be evaluated under a traditional best value analysis under FAR Part 15.

-Contractors still make crucial mistakes at the bidding stage because of confusion with how the agency LPTA evaluation factors.
+Contractors using DOD source selection procedures still make crucial mistakes at the bidding stage because of confusion with how the agency evaluations LPTA government contracts.
 At the bid protest stage, this can cause great confusion and ultimately a non-winning case.

-What is a Lowest Price Technically Acceptable LPTA Contract
+What are Lowest Price Technically Acceptable LPTA Contracts?

 When the federal government uses a lowest price technically acceptable source selection criteria under FAR 15.101-1, the solicitation usually calls for a proposal that technically meets the solicitation’s evaluation criteria.
-When comparing LPTA vs best value, the evaluation approach is more popular nowadays.
+When comparing LPTA evaluation of government contracts vs best value bidding, the evaluation approach is more popular nowadays.
 However, contractors still have problems submitting competitive bids.

 - The evaluation approach is simply to make sure that each proposal meets the minimum technical requirements on the solicitation.